 Apparently this is also I popular spot for wedding venues and I can see why – this must be the most romantic spot in Port Douglas (if you ignore the crowds at sunset!)

-Why not take a trip with the Ballyhooley Steam Railway while on holiday in Port Douglas?
-The train takes you on a scenic meander through Port Douglas and is a great trip to take with (or without) kids!
+Why not take a trip with the Ballyhooley Steam Railway?
+The train takes you on a scenic meander through the town and is a great trip to take with (or without) kids!
 Find more ideas of things to do in Port Douglas with children here.

-The Lady Douglas River Cruise departs daily from the Crystalbrook Superyacht Marina in the heart of Port Douglas.
+The Lady Douglas River Cruise departs daily from the Crystalbrook Superyacht Marina .
 As well as looking out for those crocs there is plenty of other wildlife to keep an eye out for including sea eagles, kites, ospreys, kingfishers, herons, waders, crabs, mud skippers and more.

 If you need a little retail therapy in Port Douglas then head to the main shopping street.
 Macrossan street is home to bars, restaurants, coffee shops and some lovely little boutique shops.

 And on a Sunday take a stroll through the market 8 am – 2 pm ish!

 Take a road trip along the Great Barrier Reef Drive

 With views that will take your breath away, stunning beaches and the oldest rainforest on earth along this 140 km drive from Cairns to Cape Tribulation this has got to be one of the most scenic drives in the world.

 And on your way from Cairns to Cape Tribulation is Port Douglas so stop off and enjoy some time to do all the other great things on this list!